Nobody Is Talking About These Hidden Startup Ideas (But They Are Profitable)

 This sits squarely in the AI business ideas category, but in a corner of it that most founders haven't explored because the markets feel too niche.
 They are niche.
 They are also underserved and willing to pay.

-5. Subscription Data Services for Micro-Niches
+5. Subscription Data Services for Professional Micro-Niches

 There are thousands of professional micro-niches where practitioners need specific, current data that is either not collected anywhere, scattered across dozens of sources, or only available through expensive enterprise subscriptions they cannot afford.
 A weekly digest of regulatory changes affecting independent tattoo studios.
 A pricing benchmark service for freelance court reporters.
 A materials cost index for small custom furniture makers.